s-tikhomirov/s-tikhomirov.github.io/about.md

 I am a researcher interested in security, privacy, and scalability of blockchains and related technologies.

-Since 2023, I am a protocol research engineer at [Logos](https://logos.co/) Messaging (previously known as [Waku](https://waku.org/)).
-I work on incentivization for P2P communication protocols.
+In 2023-2026, I was a protocol research engineer at [Institute of Free Technology (IFT)](https://free.technology/) / [Logos](https://logos.co/), where I developed an off-chain [payment streams protocol](https://github.com/logos-co/lez-payment-streams) on top of Logos Execution Zone for service incentivizaiton in the Logos P2P network.

 [My CV (updated 2025)](/assets/Tikhomirov-CV.pdf).